AFFORDABLE LAW TASK FORCE

 The Maryland State Bar Association and the Maryland Access to Justice Commission Join Forces to Launch an Affordable Law Task Force

-The Maryland State Bar Association and the Maryland Access to Justice Commission are partnering to launch an Affordable Law Task Force to identify solutions to address this gaping need.
-The Task Force will focus its efforts on surveying the national and international landscape for best practices and innovations to help Marylanders of modest means; analyze the viability for adoption in Maryland; and make recommendations on how the state and local bars can incorporate efforts to meet the access to justice needs of modest means Marylanders.
+The Maryland State Bar Association and the Maryland Access to Justice Commission have partnered to launch an Affordable Law Task Force, which will focus its efforts on surveying the national and international landscape for best practices and innovations to help Marylanders of modest means; analyze the viability for adoption in Maryland; and make recommendations on how the state and local bars can incorporate efforts to meet the access to justice needs of modest means Marylanders.

 Many access to justice efforts rightfully focus on providing free legal services to the most vulnerable among us.
 However, there are many Marylanders who face legal issues and need legal help, yet fall above the income threshold to qualify for free legal services.
 Indeed, while approximately 9% of Marylanders fall below the federal poverty line (FPL), an additional 30% of Marylanders fall below the United Way’s Asset Limited Income Constrained Employed (ALICE) threshold.
 These households earned above the FPL, but not enough to afford basic household necessities, let alone an attorney.